NardelliM/ComEDA/README.md

 comp=comEDA(sig, fs, varargin)

 Inputs:
- ser: vector related to a series from the raw EDA signal: cleaned EDA signal, the tonic component or the phasic component
+ sig: vector related to a series from the raw EDA signal: cleaned EDA signal, the tonic component or the phasic component
  fs: sampling frequency of EDA-related series
  emb: value of the embedding dimensions to be used to recontruct the phase